Ash

 This means the city is hemmed in by nature, meaning it’s much denser than most North American cities.

-Here, in spending one day in Vancouver, we’ve gotten to know some of the best areas to stay in Vancouver and taken in a few of the top things to do in Vancouver.
+Here, in spending one day in Vancouver, we’ve gotten to know some of the city’s top neighbourhood and taken in a few of the top things to do in Vancouver.

 old totem poles on display at the museum of anthropology vancouver bc canada